 april 17, 2025

-I have no interest in replicating this model.
-I am not against using cuteness, but I am against the way cuteness is commodified into sameness.
-The rise of blind box distribution has turned figurines into an addictive cycle of collecting for the sake of trend participation.
-The joy of a single, meaningful character is often replaced by the impulse to complete a set.
-I instead wish for figurines to be conceptually consumed within the belief in individualism each with a story, a personality beyond its physical form, especially when using the known characteristics of animals installed generally in this world.
-Figurines should be more than interchangeable collectibles.
+i am not interested in replicating this model. i am against the way cuteness is commodified into sameness. the rise of blind box distribution has turned figurines into an addictive cycle of collecting for trend participation. the role of a single, meaningful character is often replaced by the impulse to complete a set. i instead wish for figurines to be conceptually consumed within the belief in individualism each with a story, a personality beyond its physical form, especially when using the known characteristics of animals installed generally in this world. figurines should be more than interchangeable collectibles.

-My ceramic sculptures are born from this conviction.
-They are inspired by figurine culture and the use of illustrated animals from other artists, but are reimagined in a fine art context.
-The visual language of humor and cuteness I install in each character intends to convey the reality of raw emotions living through independence, vulnerability, and selfhood.
-Each has its own emotional truth, its own quirks and flaws, telling its own narrative.
-I have created a cat, hippo, giraffe, skunk, and a little girl through handbuilding clay and using ceramic underglaze for color application.
-These characters are not perfect, nor are they part of a matching set.
-They are intended to be installed separately, each standing alone, in contrast to the mass-produced ideal of collectability.
-In their separation, they gain space to be seen and to be known.
+these ceramic friends are born from this conviction. they are inspired by the importance of figurine culture and the general use of illustrated animals from other artists to convey the reality of raw emotions living through independence, vulnerability, and selfhood. they each have their own emotional truth, telling its own narrative. i have created a cat, hippo, giraffe, skunk, and a little girl through handbuilding clay and using ceramic underglaze for color application. they are not perfect, nor are they part of a matching set. they are intended to be installed separately, alone, in contrast to the mass-produced ideal of collectability. in their separation, they gain space to be seen and to be known.

 nobody knows i have fuzzy socks on (2025)